hatamiarash7/cdn-go/docs/CustomPagesApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiCustomPagesGetRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiCustomPagesShowRequest struct via the builder pattern

 Name | Type | Description  | Notes